Satoru Isaka, Ph.D.

 This topic has a significant societal impact but is underappreciated.
 After three decades of solving real-world problems in the automation industry, I've been concerned with the fundamental issues in integrating autonomy into automation, which are related but distinct concepts.
 Granting autonomy to machines is a choice by humans, yet its implications are far more profound than most realize.

-To articulate and address the issues comprehensively, I am constructing a fundamental, philosophical framework (see [7], [8] for example) as well as an empirical, epistemic framework that captures embodied and ephemeral experience in a non-human context.
+To articulate and address the issues comprehensively, I've constructed a fundamental, philosophical framework as well as an empirical, epistemic framework that captures embodied and ephemeral experience in a non-human context.

 [2] S. Isaka, "Taxonomic Robot Identifiers: Toward General Classification and Oversight for Autonomous Systems," in IEEE Access, vol. 13, pp. 101801-101816, 2025, doi: 10.1109/ACCESS.2025.3578870